mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Third, decentralization unavoidably involves adjustments to the power relationships between protocol participants, especially when it opens up the possibility of centralization elsewhere.
 As Schneider notes in {{AMBITION}}, decentralization "appears to operate as a rhetorical strategy that directs attention toward some aspects of a proposed social order and away from others", so "we cannot accept technology as a substitute for taking social, cultural, and political considerations seriously."
 Or, more bluntly, "without governance mechanisms in place, nodes may collude, people may lie to each other, markets can be rigged, and there can be significant cost to people entering and exiting markets." {{PERSPECTIVE}}

-For example, while blockchain-based cryptocurrencies purport to address the political and economic centralization inherent in traditional currencies through technical means, many exhibit considerable concentration of power due to voting/mining power, distribution of funds, and diversity of codebase. {{AREWEDECENTRALIZEDYET}} Over-reliance on technical measures brings an opportunity for latent, informal power structures that have their own risks -- including centralization. {{STRUCTURELESS}}
+For example, while blockchain-based cryptocurrencies purport to address the centralization inherent in traditional currencies through technical means, many exhibit considerable concentration of power due to voting/mining power, distribution of funds, and diversity of codebase. {{AREWEDECENTRALIZEDYET}} Over-reliance on technical measures brings an opportunity for latent, informal power structures that have their own risks -- including centralization. {{STRUCTURELESS}}

 In practice, this means that decentralizing a function requires considerable work, is inherently political, and involves a large degree of uncertainty about the outcome.
 If one considers decentralization as a larger social goal (in the spirit of how the term is used in other, non-computing contexts), merely rearranging technical functions may lead to frustration.
 "A distributed network does not automatically yield an egalitarian, equitable or just social, economic, political landscape." {{PERSPECTIVE}}

 ## Decentralization Strategies {#techniques}

-Despite the inherent issues in achieving political and economic decentralization through solely technical means, a few technical strategies are sometimes promoted as addressing not only technical centralization but also political and economic centralization.
+Despite the inherent issues in achieving decentralization through solely technical means, a few technical strategies are sometimes promoted as addressing other forms of centralization.
 This section examines some, along with their limitations.

 ### Federation {#federation}

-Protocol designers often attempt to address political and economic centralization with federation: designing a function in a way that uses independent instances who maintain connectivity and interoperability to provide a single, cohesive service.
+Protocol designers often attempt to address centralization through federation: designing a function in a way that uses independent instances who maintain connectivity and interoperability to provide a single, cohesive service.
 Federation promises to allow users to choose the instance they associate with and accommodates substitution of one instance for another, lowering switching costs.

 However, federation alone is insufficient to prevent or mitigate centralization of a function, because non-technical factors can create pressure to use a central solution.